Hello hello from love and noodles!

 Sorry for a couple of days of quiet – we really dove in headfirst to working life here in Singapore, so we have been incredibly busy!
 Hopefully the love and noodles insta feed has kept y’all up to date on at least the highlights of the last couple days.
 But now I’m playing catch up – so let’s take it back to Day 1.

 Day 1 part 1 – noodles!

-In the morning I arrived in Singapore and took the shuttle to our hotel – home for the next 3 weeks while we get a more permanent residence all set up.
+In the morning I arrived in Singapore and took the shuttle to our hotel.
+This is home for the next 3 weeks while we get a more permanent residence all set up.
 Our room, while perfectly lovely, is not too spacious.
 Think – no drawers.
 At all.
 Not even one measly drawer in a bedside table.
-Immediately became clear – I’m living out of a suitcase for a few weeks!
+Immediately became clear: I’m living out of a suitcase for a few weeks!

 We quickly stepped out of the hotel, though, and headed to lunch at a Hawker Centre.
 There’s one not even a block away from our hotel.
 I had heard so much about these prior to my arrival that I was thrilled we went there for my first taste of Singapore.
-They’re markets – sometimes open air, sometimes indoor – where dozens of different vendors in individual stalls sell very inexpensive, and usually very local, foods.
+They’re prepared food markets (sometimes open air, sometimes indoor) where dozens of different vendors in individual stalls sell very inexpensive, and usually very local, foods.

 Trying Yong Tau Foo

-J and I had the same idea when we walked in – we looked at the stall with the longest line of locals and made a beeline!
+James and I had the same idea when we walked in; we looked at the stall with the longest line of locals and made a beeline!
 We ended up having a noodle soup from a stall called 百年 which (I now know) means “century” or “lifetime” in Chinese!